 The Digital Archivist Intern will assist with uploading content for Story Bank, a repository of stories, photographs and videos of our work, as well as AJWS publications and other content.
 This searchable, cloud-based archive will enable easier and more immediate sharing of stories across divisions.
 The intern will read and explore a wide array of AJWS’s storytelling and visual assets and then organize them by uploading, tagging, and adding relevant caption information to each asset.
 Detailed and thorough tagging is essential to the success of the database.
 The intern will also assist AJWS’s social media team by researching and cataloguing a “library” of inspirational quotes by public figures and social justice activists from around the world.

 The Intern will gain the following skills:

-- Interest in library sciences or archival studies;
+- Interest in library sciences or archival studies

 How to Apply:

-This is a 10-week program, beginning June 11th and concluding August 16th.
+This is a paid 8-week program, beginning June 22nd and concluding August 14th.
 It is designed for students who have completed at least one year at a college or university.
-The internship is unpaid but interns may apply for credit or funding through their college or university.
-Students interested in pursuing a summer internship at AJWS should submit a resume and application via email to firstname.lastname@example.org with the name of the internship in the subject line.
+Students interested in pursuing a summer internship at AJWS should submit a resume and application via email to firstname.lastname@example.org with the name(s) of the internship(s) in the subject line.

 Driven by Jewish and human rights values, AJWS prioritizes and celebrates diversity.
 People of color; lesbian, gay, bisexual, intersex, trans and gender non-conforming people; women; and differently abled people are encouraged to apply.
 We also encourage applications from people of diverse religious, spiritual and cultural backgrounds.

 Application submission deadline is March 6, 2020.